 Here are 10 Great Survival Documentaries, listed in no particular order.
-Some of these are TV documentaries, while others are an entire documentary series or documentary films.
+Some of these are TV documentaries, while others are entire documentary series or documentary films.
 Each of them focus on survival in an extreme environment.

 Man vs. Wild

 Bear Grylls hosts a series of TV documentaries focused on surviving some of the Earth’s most hostile environment.
-Together with his camera man, Bear Grylls shows us exactly what to do if we’re stuck in the extreme wilderness.
+Together with his camera man, Bear Grylls shows us exactly what to do if we’re stuck in extreme wilderness.
 It’s important to remember just how we can use the nature around us to survive.

 Bear travels to the coldest, the hottest, the wettest and the driest regions in the world.
 He even tries getting stranded on a deserted island and braves the ocean with a makeshift raft to get home.
 Overall, Man vs. Wild is great entertainment.
 It’s an amazing source for tips on what to do if you ever need to survive in an extreme environment.
 Though it also has its moments where the show obviously attempts to keep the viewer engrossed through shocking material.
 A good example of this would be eating gross stuff unnecessarily or Bear Grylls drinking his own piss on camera.
 This is where it becomes more of a show rather than a good educational program.